 “I know that this time in your life may be full of questions and uncertainties.
 Is university the right choice for me?
 Should I live at home or move away?
 How do I manage studying on top of day-to-day living?
 What support am I entitled to?
 Will my flatmates understand my situation?
 And most importantly, how on Earth do I fit all these pyjamas into just one drawer?”

 University and Chronic Illness: A Survival Guide is for every chronically ill person considering or preparing for higher education.
 A chatty and informative resource, the book goes far beyond your typical standardised advice on academics, and encompasses all aspects of student life: socialising, independent living, managing your money, and what to do when things go wrong.

-Written by chronically ill graduate Pippa Stacey, this survival guide is sincere and realistic about the challenges of studying with a fluctuating health condition, yet hopes to empower future students to make informed decisions and to really get the most out of their own time at university.
+Written by disabled graduate Pippa Stacey, this survival guide is sincere and realistic about the challenges of studying with a fluctuating health condition, yet empowers future students to make informed decisions and to really get the most out of their own time at university.

 - Publisher: Daisa & Co

 - ISBN: 978-1-9162251-2-1

 - Format: Paperback

 - Dimensions: 198 x 129mm